 Dollar Tree, Dillard's agree to boost oversight at supplier factories

-NEW YORK, April 24 (Reuters) - Dollar Tree Inc and Dillard's Inc have both agreed to boost oversight to ensure worker safety at their suppliers' factories, and as a result the overseer of New York state's public pension fund said he has withdrawn shareholder proposals on the issue.
+NEW YORK (Reuters) - Dollar Tree Inc (DLTR.O) and Dillard's Inc (DDS.N) have agreed to boost oversight to ensure worker safety at their suppliers' factories, and as a result the overseer of New York state's public pension fund said he has withdrawn shareholder proposals on the issue.

-The agreements were announced on Thursday, one year after the collapse of the Rana Plaza garment factory in Bangladesh, which made products for many retailers, including Wal-Mart Stores Inc. More than 1,100 workers died in the factory collapse.
+The agreements were announced on Thursday, one year after the collapse of the Rana Plaza garment factory in Bangladesh, which made products for many retailers, including Wal-Mart Stores Inc (WMT.N).
+More than 1,100 workers died in the factory collapse.

-The New York state comptroller, Thomas DiNapoli, who oversees the $173 billion New York State Common Retirement Fund, said that as a result of the agreements by Dollar Tree and Dillard's, he has withdrawn shareholder proposals asking both retailers to strengthen oversight of suppliers.
+New York state Comptroller Thomas DiNapoli, who oversees the $173 billion New York State Common Retirement Fund, said that as a result of the agreements by Dollar Tree and Dillard's, he has withdrawn shareholder proposals asking both retailers to strengthen oversight of suppliers.